-One (1) original Application organized in the prescribed sequence and format, as required by this Plan, must be accompanied by a \$5,000.00 Application fee.
+One (1) original Application organized in the prescribed sequence and format, as required by this Plan, must be accompanied by a \$5,000.00 Application fee and any Gap Financing Fee if Gap Financing is requested.
 ADOH will deem an Application ineligible if an Application fee payment does not clear to ADOH's deposit account.